-We will pay for covered expense you incur under this plan.
+The plan will pay for covered expense you incur.
 A charge is incurred when the service or supply giving rise to the charge is rendered or received.
-Covered expense for medical benefits is based on a maximum charge for each covered service or supply that will be accepted by the claims administrator for each different type of provider.
+Covered expense for medical benefits is based on a maximum charge for each covered service or supply that will be accepted for each different type of provider.
 It is not necessarily the amount a provider bills for the service.

-Participating Providers.
-The maximum covered expense for services provided by a participating provider will be the lesser of the billed charge or the negotiated rate.
-Participating providers have agreed not to charge you more than the negotiated rate for covered services.
+Participating Providers and COE.
+The maximum covered expense for services provided by a participating provider or COE will be the lesser of the billed charge or the negotiated rate.
+Participating providers and COE have agreed not to charge you more than the negotiated rate for covered services.
 When you choose a participating provider, you will not be responsible for any amount in excess of the negotiated rate.
+If you receive an authorized, specified organ transplant at a COE, you will not be responsible for any amount in excess of the COE negotiated rate for the covered services of a COE.

 If you go to a hospital which is a participating provider, you should not assume all providers in that hospital are also participating providers.
-To receive the greater benefits afforded when covered services are provided by a participating provider, you should request that all your provider services be performed by participating providers whenever you enter a hospital.
+To receive the greater benefits afforded when covered services are provided by a participating provider, you should request that all your provider services (such as services by an anesthesiologist) be performed by participating providers whenever you enter a hospital.